duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 \]
 where $\epsilon \sim \mathcal{N}(0,I)$

-Then, the decoder reconstructs from the sampled latent vector.
+Then, the decoder reconstructs the input from the sampled latent vector.

 ### $\beta$-VAE

-$\beta$-VAEs are a modification of VAEs to force the disentanglement of latent factors, meaning each variable in the latent representation only depends on one generative factor.
+$\beta$-VAEs add a modulation factor to the VAEs to force the disentanglement of latent variables, meaning each variable in the latent representation only depends on one generative factor.

 For more details, we suggest you to refer to [this very good blogpost](https://lilianweng.github.io/lil-log/2018/08/12/from-autoencoder-to-beta-vae.html) from which the autoencoders drawings used in this section were taken.